-As at 30 June 2023, the centre was 99.5% leased, up 80bps over the last 12 months.
-Annual retail sales were \$1,044.8 million, an increase of 12.4% compared to 2022, and an increase of 16.6% compared to 2019.
-Customer visitation for the year ended 30 June 2023 was 14.2 million, an increase of 10.8% on the prior financial year.
+As at 30 June 2024, Westfield Carindale was 99.5% leased, in line with prior year.
+Annual retail sales were \$1,074.4 million, an increase of 2.8% compared to 2023.
+Customer visitation for the Financial Year was 14 million.

-During the fourth quarter of calendar year 2023, the reconfiguration of the food court into a casual dining precinct is expected to commence at a cost of \$20 million (the Trust's share \$10 million).
-The upgrade will enhance Westfield Carindale's existing food and beverage offering through the introduction of eight new specialty restaurants and is scheduled for completion in June 2024.
+The \$20 million (CDP share: \$10 million) reconfiguration of the food court into a casual dining precinct commenced in September 2023.
+The upgrade will enhance Westfield Carindale's existing food and beverage offering through the introduction of seven new specialty restaurants which will begin trading in September 2024.

-The property was independently valued as of 30 June 2023 with CDP's share \$775 million, down 1.3% in the period.
-This move reflects a 25bps increase in the capitalisation rate, partially offset by growth in net operating income.
+As at 30 June 2024, Westfield Carindale was independently valued at \$1,531.2 million (the Trust's share \$765.6 million), down 1.2% in the period, reflecting a 27bps increase in the capitalisation rate, partially offset by growth in net operating income.